 Globalisation, Transnationalism and Development

-The Globalisation, Transnationalism and Development research programme (GTD) brings together new and existing research conducted within the Faculty of Arts and Social Sciences that focuses on the Global South using a transnational perspective.
-The Global South refers to developing countries as well as recently emerging economic powers such as Brazil, Russia, India and China (BRIC).
-While its geographic grounding is the Global South, the GTD’s research approach centres on exploring North – South and South – South linkages.
-Researchers use a transnational perspective to investigate such linkages, giving the GTD its distinctive profile.
+The Globalisation, Transnationalism and Development (GTD) research programme brings together research conducted within the Faculty of Arts and Social Sciences that focuses on the Global South using a transnational perspective.
+The Global South refers to developing countries as well as recently emerging economic powers such as China and India.
+While its geographic grounding is the Global South, GTD’s research approach centres on exploring North – South and South – South linkages and flows of people, goods, capital and ideas.
+Researchers use a transnational perspective to investigate such linkages, giving GTD its distinctive profile.
 A commonality is that research is strongly grounded in empirical, primary data collection work using mixed methods ranging from anthropological qualitative fieldwork to sociological quantitative surveys.

 Key research themes